Valuations for UK Tax purposes

 Problems can also arise on the incorporation of an existing sole-trader or partnership business, where the value placed on goodwill acquired by the new company is likely to be scrutinized closely by SAV.
 If SAV considers the value placed on goodwill was excessive, entrepreneur’s relief may not be allowed on the full amount and HMRC may treat payments from a director’s account as a distribution rather than a loan repayment.

 This may be a particular issue in the case of so-called Trade Related Properties, such as public houses, hotels, restaurants, nightclubs, theatres, cinemas, casinos, care homes and petrol stations.
 In these cases SAV may claim that substantially all of any goodwill claimed on incorporation is not goodwill at all and in fact relates to the trading potential of a business operating from specially adapted premises.

-Parmentier Arthur has the experience of hundreds of such cases to draw upon and can provide expert advice for valuations in connection with:
+Parmentier Arthur has the experience of hundreds of such cases to draw upon and can provide expert advice for valuations for UK tax purposes in connection with:

 - Capital Gains Tax

 - Employment-related securities

 We also have considerable experience of successfully negotiating and agreeing share values with SAV on behalf of clients.